 Mentally preparing yourself for university...

-Your first ever uni experience is just around the corner, how do you feel?
+Your first-ever university experience is just around the corner, how do you feel?

 Whether you're feeling ecstatic, anxious or just unsure of what to expect, that's completely normal.
 You're expected to have lots of thoughts and questions flying around your head.